ship of theseus 2012

 In fact, the Swede initially makes a very self-victimising and irksome speech about the entire ordeal.

 Still, what the white man says is inherently correct — most people in such a life-or-death situation would have made a similar choice.
 And it really does seem like the guilt plagues him… but money is the ultimate answer to this issue.
-So while he may have done something despicable from an ethical POV, he also did what he had to in order to survive.

 From a poor man’s perspective, it is not hard to see why Shankar would be willing to accept the Swede’s financial solution.